wseekerw/pm_assignment/README.md

 ## 🚀 Getting Started

-Clone the repository
+Clone or pull the repository

-git clone git@github.com:wseekerw/pm_assignment.git

 Create the environment